 From 2006 to 2018 he was a staff attorney and then senior staff attorney at the American Civil Liberties Union of Northern California, where he litigated a broad range of civil-rights and civil liberties cases in state and federal trial and appellate courts.
 He continues to serve of counsel to the ACLU.

-Risher was a Lecturer in Law at Stanford Law School in 2015, teaching a course on policing law.
+Risher was a Lecturer in Law at Stanford Law School in 2015, teaching a course on policing law, and in 2023, teaching constitutional litigation.
 He has worked with the California Commission on Peace Officer Standards and Training to help develop a procedural-justice curriculum for the training that all California peace officers must receive.

 He has testified before Congress and the California Legislature about issues relating to DNA databases, privacy, and free speech and has written about these and other civil-liberties issues.
 He was the principle author of the ACLU’s U.S. Supreme Court amicus brief in Maryland v.
 King, involving the constitutionality of DNA databanks.
 He has appeared on shows such as Democracy Now to talk about these issued and his work.